LucaAgostinelli/GPU-d2/bonus_partitioning_strategies/README.md

 ## Build

-Built automatically by the root `bash build.sh` — no separate build step.
+Built automatically by the root `bash build.sh` (no separate build step).
 All 6 binaries land in the project root's `bin/` alongside every other driver.

 ---